genixpro/hypermax/README.md

 # Introduction

 Hypermax is a power tool for optimizing algorithms.
 It builds on the powerful TPE algorithm with additional features meant to help you get to your optimal hyper parameters faster and easier.
+We all our algorithm Adaptive-TPE, and it outperforms vanilla TPE across a wide variety of different hyperparameter spaces.

-Hypermax automatically gives you a variety of charts and graphs based on your hyperparameter results.
+In addition, Hypermax automatically gives you a variety of charts and graphs based on your hyperparameter results.
 Hypermax can be restarted easily in-case of a crash.
 Hypermax can monitor the CPU and RAM usage of your algorithms - automatically killing your process if it takes too long to execute or uses too much RAM.
 Hypermax even has a UI.
 Hypermax makes it easier and faster to get to those high performing hyper-parameters that you crave so much.

 Start optimizing today!

 ![Screenshot of Hypermax](https://raw.githubusercontent.com/electricbrainio/hypermax/master/docs/main_screen.png "Screenshot of Hypermax")